Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and

 by \eqref{eq:similar}.

 \end{proof}

 \begin{theorem} Let $(A,b)$ define a given linear system and $M$ (hpd) define an inner product.
 Let $g$ and $\widetilde{g}$ be the residual decrease vectors realized by $I$- and $M$-GMRES, respectively.
 Let $m$ be their common length.
 By \Cref{th:two_cc_characterization}, there exists a non-singular matrix $T$ of the form \eqref{eq:T_form} such that $g = T\widetilde{g}$.
-We denote by $T_{k+1:m}$ the block of $T$ consisting of the lines and columns between indices $k+1$ and $m$.
+We denote by $T_{k+1:m}$ the block of $T$ consisting of the rows and columns between indices $k+1$ and $m$.
 If, $\sigma_{\min}(T_{k+1:m})$ and $\sigma_{\max}(T_{k+1:m})$ denote the extreme singular values of this matrix, then

-where, as usual, $r_k$ and $\widetilde{r}_k$ are the $k{th}$ residual vectors produced by $I$-, and $M$-,GMRES($A,b$), respectively. \end{theorem} \begin{proof} In this proof we use the, Matlab inspired, notation $y(a:b)$ (respectively, $Y(a:b,a:b)$) to select lines in a vector $y$ (respectively, blocks in a matrix $Y$) that correspond to indices between $a$ and $b$.
+where, as usual, $r_k$ and $\widetilde{r}_k$ are the $k$-th residual vectors produced by $I$- and $M$-GMRES($A,b$), respectively. \end{theorem} \begin{proof} In this proof we use the (MATLAB inspired) notation $y(a:b)$ (respectively, $Y(a:b,a:b)$) to select elements in a vector $y$ (respectively, submatrices in a matrix $Y$) that correspond to indices between $a$ and $b$.
 Since $g = T \widetilde{g}$ with $T$ of the form \eqref{eq:T_form}, and only the first $m$ entries of $g$ and $\widetilde{g}$ are possibly non-zero,